privacyidea/privacyidea/doc/faq/performance.rst

 Response
 ~~~~~~~~

-You can strip the authentication response, to get a slight increase in performace,
+You can strip the authentication response, to get a slight increase in performance,
 using the policy ``no_details_on_success``.